6 mins read

 60% of Kemito Ene members increased their supply to the Association by at least 20% thereby improving their income received from Kemito Ene;

-At least 60% of Kemito Ene members improve their cocoa yield to 600 kg/ha or more;
+At least 60% of Kemito Ene members improved their cocoa yield to 600 kg/ha or more;

-At least 35 tons of cocoa bought and sold by Kemito Ene in last year of the project;
+At least 35 tons of cocoa were bought and sold by Kemito Ene in the last year of the project;

-At end of project 40 producers have 0.5 ha of newly established coffee plots with leaf rust resistant varieties.
+At the end of the project, 40 producers have 0.5 ha of newly established coffee plots with leaf rust resistant varieties.

 It was agreed among the parties to assign the same weight to each indicator, implying that each indicator represents a maximum of 25 percent of the maximum project budget assigned by the commissioner.
 This means each of the four outcome indicators represented a maximum of $27,500 of the maximum project investment of $110,000.